Table of Contents

-What is Kratom and What are its Uses?
+What is Kratom, and What are Its Uses?

 Sold in certain stores and online, typically in either powder or capsule form, many products using this plant have marketed it as a “holistic” alternative to pain medications or as a “cure” to opioid addiction, lessening the often unpleasant withdrawal symptoms accompanied by opioid addiction.
-However, when glancing at the labels printed on a majority of these products, one might see a warning label that claims “not for human consumption” printed on the packet.
+However, when glancing at the labels on most of these products, one might see a warning label that claims “not for human consumption” printed on the packet.
 This alone can make one wonder why such a claim needs to be made.

 Is Kratom Addictive?

 Is Kratom Dangerous?
-What are the Side-Effects of Using Kratom?
+What are the Side Effects of Using Kratom?

-Despite its unfounded health benefits to the user, kratom can cause many serious, even life-threatening side-effects, similar to those experienced with opioid abuse.
+Despite its unfounded health benefits to the user, kratom can cause many serious, even life-threatening side effects, similar to those experienced with opioid abuse.
 The reason that many people report using kratom, however, is because of the short-term effects it can have on the body.
-As previously mentioned, these include: increased sociability, extreme happiness, increased alertness, and increased talkativeness.
+As previously mentioned, these include increased sociability, extreme happiness, increased alertness, and increased talkativeness.
 However, despite the short-term effects it can have on the user, consuming kratom can cause toxicity overload to the organs in the body, even putting the user at risk of having a coma.

 What are the Withdrawal Symptoms and Timeline of Detoxing off Kratom?

-And while some people may use this herb to help with the withdrawal symptoms experienced when detoxing off other opioids (painkillers or heroin), using it for this intent can be dangerous for the user.
-In fact, using it as a means of filling the opioid receptors that were once filled through abuse of opioids is highly ineffective and can lead to drug dependence in and of itself.
+And while some people may use this herb to help with the withdrawal symptoms experienced when detoxing from opioids, using it for this intent can be dangerous for the user.
+Using it to fill the opioid receptors that were once filled through abuse of opioids is highly ineffective and can lead to drug dependence in and of itself.
 It is therefore beneficial that if one is trying to detox off opioids, they seek professional medical help instead of using kratom as a transition.

 - Runny nose

-- Muscle aches
+- Headaches and muscle aches